ceeni18/raspberry5/README.md

 Box.com: An online storage space for photos from the user's phone.
 When user logs into the dashboard using his/her credentials, the pi module establishes connection with the box.com account and allows users to sync photos from mobile phones to the cloud storage.

 Home Monitoring: A surveillance system using the camera from the RPi 2 board.
-We have created a small video recording using python scripts.
+We have created a small video recording using python scripts.This video can be accessed at https://app.box.com/s/wnjka871of2qx1am12h20526cc1yh64n